FarukErat/Doubly_Linked_List/README.md

 # Doubly Linked List
-##An implementation of doubly linked list with template.
+An implementation of doubly linked list with template.
+--

 As you propably know, in cpp you must defince sizes of lists.